-Strategic Communications courses in the Loyola School of Mass Communication are service-learning oriented, in keeping with Loyola’s Jesuit mission.
+Strategic Communications (advertising/public relations) courses in the Loyola School of Mass Communication are service-learning oriented, in keeping with Loyola’s Jesuit mission.
 Students work with local 501(c)(3) nonprofit organizations – community partners/clients – to develop critical thinking and communication skills, while providing much-needed services and materials to the community partners/clients.

 To identify partners for these courses, the School of Mass Communication invites proposals from nonprofit organizations, under an annual/semi-annual competitive Request for Proposal (RFP) process, for projects that can be completed by Loyola mass communication students during the academic year.
 Projects will be accepted for work during the spring and fall semesters each year.

 The project should address a communication challenge or opportunity that your organization faces but is unable to undertake with your resources.
 Past projects for Advertising/Public Relations Campaigns have included volunteer recruitment, branding/rebranding, event planning, media relations, fundraising and other communication-based projects.
 Past projects for CMMN-A317 Writing for Public Relations have included development of media materials, including media releases, brochures, public service announcements and fact sheets.
 CMMN-A335 Strategic Event Planning & Promotions has created informative and celebratory events.